brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 (_I believe the Cadetwriter has colored keycaps to denote the numerical keys, but from the pictures I've seen it doesn't look like the 1620 had this feature._)

+# Connectors

+Part of what is found on the two inches that were added to the bottom of the Model B typewriter is a set of giant 40-pin connectors.
+I think there are four: two for output and two for input.

+There is nothing compact/efficient about these connectors: approximately one pin for every key on the typewriter.

+One less obvious thing to note: two pins on the output connector provide access to the "interlock" mechanisms.
+Continuity is provided between these two pins when **none** of the interlocks are engaged.
+In other words, any of the following breaks
+continuity:
+* Carriage return in process
+* Tab in process
+* Space in process
+* Shift engage/shift release in process
+* Character typing in process

+So the CPU can watch all of these things with one connection.

+All of the interfaces to the typewriter use 48 volts.
+This is likely a result of the fact that the actuators need a fair amount of pull to do their jobs.
+From the specifications, the actuators draw around 200mA a piece, which is a significant current.

+# Notes on Simulation

+I am going to stay as true to the original electronics as possible.
+In an ideal world it will be possible to integrate directly with a Model B. :-) I've been watching Craigslist and there are some tempting vintage IBM typewriters for sale!

+In reality, I'll need to convert the signals on on the 40-pin connectors to a "normal" terminal interface of some kind.
+It would probably be possible to make a interface card for the Cadetwriter.